 - In developing countries, 40% of losses occur at the post-harvest and processing stages, while in developed countries, more than 40% of losses occur at the retail and consumer levels.

 - At the retail level, large quantities of food are wasted because of an emphasis on appearance- in fact, half of all produce is thrown away in the US because it is deemed too “ugly” to eat; this amounts to 60 million tons of fruits and vegetables.

 - The UN’s Sustainable Development Goals aims to halve per-capita global food waste at the retail and consumer level and reduce food losses along production and supply chains, including post-harvest losses.

 - Promotions in supermarkets may lead to more food waste; we may buy more food that we don’t necessarily need if we think we are getting more for our money.

-- According to a survey conducted by Respect Food, 63% of people don’t know the difference between “use by” and “best before” dates.
+- According to a survey conducted by Respect Food, 63% of people don’t know the difference between the “use by” and “best before” dates.
 Foods with “use by” dates are perishable and must be eaten before the given date.
 Foods with “best before” dates can be eaten after the given date, but it won’t be at its best quality.